9inoxx/Appl-Prediction/README.md

 - Pre reqs sklearn, yfinance, pandas, matplotlib, tensorflow

   # Summary
-- The historical stock price data for Apple (AAPL) is loaded from a CSV file.
+- The historical stock price data for Apple is loaded from a CSV file.
 The date column is set as the index for easier time series analysis.
 Missing values are filled using a forward-fill method, which carries the last known value forward to fill in any gaps.
 - Creating Lagged Features